 The first piece to understanding the Disney Vacation Club (DVC) process is having a grasp on “points”.
 Each stay at a DVC resort location costs a certain amount of points per night.
 For example, if you select a resort that is 25 points per night and decide to stay for five nights, you will need 125 points to cover your stay.
-A deluxe resort room will cost more points per night then a moderate resort room.
+A resort room with a premium view will cost more points per night than a room with a standard view.
 You can also expect to use more points if staying during peak season (such as Christmas week) as points per night increase.
 You receive your purchased amount of points each “use year”.
-This just means if you’re contract starts in July, you’ll get your points each year in July.
+This just means if your contract starts in July, you’ll get your points each year in July.
 You can even “borrow” your points from the upcoming year or you can “bank” points to store them in holding for a period of time if you aren’t ready to use them yet.

 3 – What Is A “Home Resort”?

 When purchasing a Disney Vacation Club (DVC) contract, the member selects a “home resort”.
 The home resort will set the tone for how much the points we mentioned above will cost.
 Disney typically sells new DVC resorts as a “home resort” option, but you can go on waiting lists for contracts of older resorts, such as at Disney’s Old Key West Resort.
 Keep in mind these older resort contracts typically don’t have as many years left on the contract as new resorts would.
 The selected “home resort” allows members to book a stay 11-months in advance.
 If booking at a DVC resort that is not your “home resort”, you will be allowed to do so 7-months in advance… giving home resort guests an advantage.